 Business Awards.
 The LAC and city staff pick three to four businesses or non-commercial properties (churches, non-profit organizations) for landscaping efforts, new installation or addition, a facade improvement or long-term maintenance that contributes to the appearance of Lexington.
-The Business Awards are given on a bi-annual basis and are usually handed out at our bi-annual Lexington Appearance Commission Luncheon, the next luncheon will be held in 2014.
+The Business Awards are given on a bi-annual basis and are usually handed out at the bi-annual Lexington Appearance Commission luncheon.

 Neighborhood Improvement Awards.
 The LAC members nominate properties that have either been maintained, landscaped well, or have new additions or new construction for residential use.
 Renters and homeowners are both eligible, which is awarded annually in June.
 Criteria observed for this award range from: Are there any special details that give the property or home personality?
 Do any recent improvements or landscaping improve the surrounding neighborhood?
 Does the property set an example for the rest of the neighborhood to follow?

 The LAC also has a Certificate of Recognition that goes to individual citizens, civic groups, or any organization or project for their contribution to the City of Lexington's visual appearance and cleanliness.

 Parks and Public Spaces

 The LAC focuses on one area for beautification a year that may include bulb planting or a wildflower program depending on the topography and needs of the area.

 Gateways and Thoroughfares

 In 2011, the LAC reviewed the need for new Welcome to Lexington signs and replaced the seven signs to highlight the city's established year of 1828, and other important cultural periods throughout the year for the city such as celebrating the Barbecue Festival and BBQ Capital Cook-off, Veteran's Day and Memorial Day events.